kashigrobe/AI_basics_assessment_project_24/README.md

 This document presents a simulated approach for the development of a `color classifier`.
 In a real-life scenario a machine learning framework such as PyTorch or TensorFlow would be used.

-We prentent to use `labeled` training data, which is unicolor images, categorized into directories named after the respective colors `(red, green, blue)`.
+I pretended to use `labeled` training data, which is unicolor images, categorized into directories named after the respective colors `(red, green, blue)`.

 The labeled data would be loaded using the data loading routine in PyTorch et al and split into training and validation dataset - usually an 80/20 split is used for model training.